zhangshumei/PAMI/README.md

 #### Image Segmentation by Mean Shift

+Use MeanShift for feature space analysis.

 #### Classification of Facial Gender

-Learn an LDA (Linear Discriminant Analysis) classifier that classify input image to either female or male (binary classification).
+Learn an LDA (Linear Discriminant Analysis) classifier that classifies input image (both gray image and color image) to either female or male (binary classification).

-PCA + LDA
+Use both PCA and LDA.